tiy-sat/01.02.git-madness/README.md

 ## Instructions

-#This is Jimmy's second review
+#This is Ernie's second review

-### Cheddars
+### Pashas

 <<<<<<< HEAD
 Good food with good prices.
-Dinner for two and appetizer for under $30.
+Dinner with affordable prices.
 =======
 ### Chipotle